 Quin Morton Teaching Fellows, Princeton Writing Program, 2018-19

 Princeton graduate students who will be in Dissertation Completion Enrollment (DCE) status in 2018-19 are invited to apply for one-year positions as Quin Morton Teaching Fellows.
-Quin Morton Teaching Fellows teach one topic-based Writing Seminar of their own design each semester and participate in an intensive faculty development program, which includes meetings and workshops on seminar design and writing pedagogy.
-Teaching Fellows are paid at the salary for half-time lecturers without the Ph.D. (a minimum of $31,100 for the 2018-19 academic year), receive full DCE tuition and Student Health Plan coverage, and enjoy all the benefits of fully enrolled graduate students.
+Quin Morton Teaching Fellows teach one topic-based, multidisciplinary Writing Seminar of their own design each semester and participate in an intensive faculty development program, which includes meetings and workshops on seminar design and writing pedagogy.
+Teaching Fellows are paid at the salary for half-time lecturers without the Ph.D. (a minimum of $31,100), receive full DCE tuition and Student Health Plan coverage, and enjoy all the benefits of fully enrolled graduate students.

 The period of appointment is September 1, 2018, through June 30, 2019; however, all new faculty must attend full-day workshops May 29 - May 31, 2018, and be accessible over the summer to develop their Writing Seminars in consultation with Writing Program directors.
-Regular faculty development meetings throughout the year are also required, including full days of follow-up workshops and a Program-wide faculty retreat in early September.
+Faculty development meetings are also required throughout the academic year, including two full days of follow-up workshops September 4 – 5, 2018, and a faculty retreat on September 6.

 Instructions for Applying